pearlroys/sql_portfolio_projects/README.md

 ![960-covid19](https://user-images.githubusercontent.com/103274172/227508621-89856c85-3522-4619-8d4f-f76c6b64ce51.jpg)

+# Skills used:
-Skills used: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types SQL DDL (Data Definition Language) and DML (Data Manipulation Language) commands like 'INSERT', 'UPDATE', 'DELETE', 'CREATE', 'ALTER', and 'DROP where used to clean, transform and analyse the data.
+Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types, and using SQL DDL (Data Definition Language) and DML (Data Manipulation Language) commands like 'INSERT', 'UPDATE', 'DELETE', 'CREATE', 'ALTER', and 'DROP where used to clean, transform and analyse the data.

 This nashville project analyzes housing data in Nashville, Tennessee, to provide insights into the local real estate market.
 The project includes an SQL database containing information on property listings, sales prices, and other housing-related metrics.

 ![nashvile housing](https://user-images.githubusercontent.com/103274172/227508802-8f1b980e-5c08-4909-94e0-dde947ceb329.jpeg)

-Data Source
+ # Data Source
-The data used in this project was sourced from kaggle [here] (https://www.kaggle.com/datasets/tmthyjames/nashville-housing-data)
+The data used in this project was sourced from kaggle [here](https://www.kaggle.com/datasets/tmthyjames/nashville-housing-data)

-Database Schema
+# Database Schema
 The database schema includes the following tables:

 listings: Contains information on all residential property listings in Davidson County.
 sales: Contains information on all residential property sales in Davidson County. legal reference: Contains information on all zip codes in Davidson County.

-Running the Project
+# Running the Project
 To run the project, follow these steps:

 Clone the repository to your local machine.